-5 Reasons to Employee Training And Development
+5 Reasons To Promote Employee Training And Development

 According to a report by Training Magazine, companies in the U.S. spend an average of $4.5 billion on training and development programs for employees.
 The reason behind this is simple, organizations now have realized the importance of employee training and development.

-Employee training and development generally implies a program that helps employees acquire knowledge and skills to improve their job performance and also their further career growth.
+Employee training and development generally implies a program that helps employees acquire knowledge and skills to improve their job performance and career growth.
 This helps organizations to form a skilled workforce that is motivated, ready to face challenges and are updated with the newest technology to thrive in this rapidly evolving environment.